twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-01-the-mind-at-dying%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  09-12 rev. proofread by bhante;  old: Dying is no in-breathing comes in after the out-breathing goes out and then it is death.
   08-12 rev. proofread by bhante
   2019-01-13  create rst
   https://mogokdhammatalks.blog/